OctopusDeploy/blog/blog/2022-10/new-devops-performance-clusters/index.md

 ### How Software delivery clusters changed in 2022

-The most apparent change to the clusters in 2022 is that there are only 3 performance groups, not 4.
+The most apparent change to the software delivery clusters in 2022 is that there are only 3 groups, rather than 4.
 The removal of the elite performance group is described in more detail later, but let's first consider the changes to the other clusters, as they are just as surprising.

 #### The low-performance group